These Regulations on Degrees enter into force on 1 January 2017.

 The starting point for planning instruction is a comprehensive view of education.
 Systematic work in curriculum design is the most important method to ensure and develop the quality of instruction, learning and competencies.
 A competency-based curriculum is a tool for designing instruction and courses, as well as for study planning and for academic advising and student counselling.
 With the help of a curriculum, education is formed into a target-oriented entity, from which redundancies in the courses are removed.
 The curriculum is also used to demonstrate interconnections between different courses and modules.
 Additionally, a curriculum includes essential information pertaining to courses, academic advising and student counselling, students’ personal study plans and the smooth progress of studies, as well as to skills assessment and registering completed coursework, theses etc.

 In the teaching schedules for each academic year, courses and learning assessment must be organised in such a way that the students can pursue their studies effectively and in a purposeful order within the time frame specified as the normative duration of studies in Government Decree on University Degrees and Specialist Education (794/2004).
-The schools monitor the productivity and effectiveness of their programmes and develop the quality and quality management of instruction, studying and academic counselling.
+The faculties monitor the productivity and effectiveness of their programmes and develop the quality and quality management of instruction, studying and academic counselling.

 Curricula are approved primarily for a period of three academic years.
-To design curricula, a school sets up committees consisting of instructors and students, as well as of representatives of the Open University staff and other experts as needed.
+To design curricula, a faculty sets up committees consisting of instructors and students, as well as of representatives of the Open University staff and other experts as needed.

-Schools also offer their degree courses in Bachelor’s and Master’s programmes to students from other programmes as free choice studies.
+Faculties also offer their degree courses in Bachelor’s and Master’s programmes to students from other programmes as free choice studies.
 Such courses are also offered to Open University, non-degree and postgraduate students.

 Class sizes are determined in a way that enables students to take the courses needed to complete their degree programme and to progress in their studies without interruption, as described in section 16(2) above.
 Classes are sized to provide as many as possible of the students referred to in section 17 above with the opportunity to take the courses in question.